Section Menu

 Transfer of credit

-As is typical for a British University, there is no meal plan on campus.
-Instead, residence halls have shared kitchens and students cook for themselves.
+• There is no meal plan on campus, residence halls have shared kitchens and students cook for themselves.
 There are grocery stores near campus, as well as several on-campus eateries.

 Things to Consider